-A majority of patients perceive their Crohn’s to be moderate (54%) or severe (36%).
-Flares are very common, with 39% of patients reporting over 5 flares in the past year.
-For those who have had at least one flare in the past year, 37% have lasted between one week to one month.
+A majority of patients perceive their Crohn's to be moderate (54 percent) or severe (36 percent).
+Flares are very common, with 39 percent of patients reporting over 5 flares in the past year.
+For those who have had at least 1 flare in the past year, 37 percent have lasted between 1 week to 1 month.
 For some, flares carry on far beyond that.
 Regardless of if they are in a flare or not, many respondents experienced daily pain and many also experience symptoms for 15 or more days a month.

 Symptoms and diagnosis of Crohn's

-For 65% of those with Crohn’s disease who took the survey, symptoms began before the age of 25, but only 43% were diagnosed before the age of 25.
+For 65 percent of those with Crohn's disease who took the survey, symptoms began before the age of 25, but only 43 percent were diagnosed before the age of 25.
 For respondents, the average time between symptom onset and diagnosis was 7 years.
-Additionally, 59% were misdiagnosed before receiving a diagnosis of Crohn’s disease.
+Additionally, 59 percent were misdiagnosed before receiving a diagnosis of Crohn’s disease.